Borussia Mönchengladbach: 1970–1980: Golden decade; dominance in the league and successes in Europe

-Under coach Hennes Weisweiler, the young side displayed an offensive-minded philosophy and powerful play that attracted fans from all over Germany.
+Under coach Hennes Weisweiler, the young side adopted an offensive style of play that attracted attention from fans from across Germany.

-Borussia won the championship five times, more than any other team in this time.
-At the same time a rivalry developed with FC Bayern Munich, with which Borussia together ascended in 1965 to the Bundesliga.
+During this period, Borussia won the championship five times, more than any other club in that era.
+At the same time, a rivalry developed with FC Bayern Munich, as both clubs were promoted to the Bundesliga in 1965.

 After the club had twice finished third in previous years, Hennes Weisweiler in the 1969–70 season coached especially the defence.
 Deviating from the "foal" concept, Borussia bought for the first time experienced defensive players like Luggi Müller and Klaus-Dieter Sieloff.
 With Ulrik le Fevre the club signed their first Danish player, later followed by Henning Jensen and Allan Simonsen.
 This season saw the first Bundesliga victory over Bayern.
 After a 5–1 win over Alemannia Aachen on 31 October 1969, Borussia topped the Bundesliga for the first time.
 Today (as of December 2018) Borussia takes third place in the list of league leaders in the Bundesliga behind Bayern and Dortmund.

 On 30 April 1970, with a home win against Hamburger SV in the 33rd Round of the season, Borussia were named as champions.

 On 16 September 1970, Herbert Laumen scored the first goal for Borussia in European club football in the 6–0 win against EPA Larnaca.
 The first round of the following season 1970–71 saw only one defeat for the club.
 In the history of the Bundesliga unique is an incident in the home game of the 27th matchday against Werder Bremen, known as the post break from Bökelberg.
 In the game on 3 April 1971, after a penalty area scene in the 88th minute, the striker Herbert Laumen overturned the left goal post after a head clash with the Bremen goalkeeper Günter Bernardinto.
 After unsuccessful attempts of repair, as no replacement goal could be set up, the referee stopped the game at the score of 1–1.
 The DFB sports court in Frankfurt rated the game as a 2–0 win for Bremen.
 As a consequence, the DFB obliged the clubs to provide a replacement for both goals.
 The championship was decided only on the last match day as a head-to-head race with Bayern Munich.
 Nine weeks after the post-break game, on 5 June 1971, Borussia were the first side in the history of the Bundesliga to defend their championship title, with a victory at Eintracht Frankfurt.